banjo/regcode/docs/content/en/introduction/syntax.md

 </alert>

-A quantifer can be appended to most types, as it quantifies how many times it can occur.
+A quantifier can be appended to most types, as it quantifies how many times it can occur.
 There are several different ways to write them.
 The most important part is that you place them directly after the statement, without space.